§ 5-57-25. Grounds and procedure for revocation of licenses.

 (3) Found to have been convicted in any jurisdiction of a felony or a misdemeanor if the licensing authority determines that the conviction reflects unfavorably on the fitness of the applicant to engage in the alarm business; or

 (e) After the licensing authority issues a notice of intent to revoke a license, the licensee may request that it be permitted to continue to operate subject to the terms of a written order of consent issued by the licensing authority, requiring the licensee to correct the conditions stated as grounds for revocation in the notice of intent to revoke and imposing reasonable conditions and restrictions on the licensee in the conduct of its business.
-The licensing authority may in its sole discretion grant or deny a request and may stay or postpone any proceeding being conducted pursuant to subsection (b) of this section.
-Negotiations for a consent order may be requested at any time during revocation proceedings and stay of pending proceedings during those negotiations are within the sole discretion of the licensing authority.
+The licensing authority may, in its sole discretion, grant or deny a request and may stay or postpone any proceeding being conducted pursuant to subsection (b).
+Negotiations for a consent order may be requested at any time during revocation proceedings and stay of pending proceedings during those negotiations shall be within the sole discretion of the licensing authority.
 If revocation proceedings are before a court and the licensing authority shall submit the proposed order to the court, which may approve or disapprove the proposed order or require modification of the proposed consent order before approval.

 (f) The licensing authority shall enact reasonable rules and regulations for determination of whether the licensee has complied with a consent order issued pursuant to subsection (e).
 If the licensing authority determines that the licensee has failed to comply, it may revoke that order and conduct proceedings for the revocation of the license.
 If the consent order is approved by a court, then the licensing authority shall petition that court for vacation of the order.
 The court shall hold a hearing to determine if the order should be vacated.
 If the court vacates the consent order, the licensing authority may conduct proceedings for revocation of the license.

 History of Section.